Permits and Waitlists

 - Restricted class permit: for a student who cannot register for a math class because of a major restriction or a class restriction.

 WE DO NOT ISSUE OVERLOADS.
 If a section has no available seats, students can register as wailisted.
 Please do not use a permit or prereq override request to ask for an overload.
 These requests will not be honored and will be deleted.

 IMPORTANT INFORMATION :

 - We use the Waitlist functionality of the Registration System.
 If a section has no available seats, students will be able to register for the waitlist of the section.
 If seats become available, the system will automatically issue a notification with a permission to register through email to the next student on the waitlist.
 Notifications are valid for a time period of 12hrs; after that time, the permission to register expires and the seat will be given to the next person on the waitlist.
 The waitlist system works on a first-come-first-serve basis, but we reserve the right to give waitlist priority to some degree candidates.

-- The waitlist notifications will start once all time tickets are open, this will be sometime during the weekend Jan 3-5.
+- The waitlist notifications will start once all time tickets are open.
 IF A SECTION HAS A WAITLIST, THE OPEN SEATS ARE RESERVED FOR THE PEOPLE ON TOP OF THE WAITLIST.
 DO NOT DROP YOUR CURRENT SECTION UNLESS YOU WANT TO BE WAITLISTED.

 - Students that register as waitlisted for a section in Phase I will retain their spot on the list for Phase II.
 The waitlists will not be purged between registration phases.